 Board meetings & leadership team

-For Zoom link, please contact us at
+For Zoom link or leadership team information, please contact us at

 Hadassah Virtual Board Meeting Dates